HunterP56/Projects-Ideas/README.md

 **Web Scraping bot, twitter, instagram, reddit, tiktok.
 (Current) (Main project)**
 > Web Scraping all of these social media platforms, to then create multiple bots running different accounts, using the BeatifulSoup and SQL to output the data in a more readable format.
 All while using the data collected to improve on the social media bots themselves.
+>> Current Goals: 1.
+To try and web scrap twitter without using their api and to understand why twitter is pushing to their api

 **Stock & Crypto inferencing/trading bot**